tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 | Item shows as `Issue \`PVT...\`` instead of a title | GraphQL lookup failed - usually an expired or under-scoped `GITHUB_TOKEN`.
 The relay degrades gracefully rather than dropping the event. |
 | Alarm `slack-canvas-relay-errors` firing | `aws logs tail /aws/lambda/slack-canvas-relay --region <REGION> --since 1h` for the stack trace. |

-Failed deliveries can be replayed from the GitHub webhook **Recent Deliveries** page (**Redeliver**).
-GitHub retries failed deliveries only briefly on its own, so redelivery is the recovery path after an outage.
+Failed deliveries can be replayed from the GitHub webhook **Recent Deliveries** page (**Redeliver**) or via the REST API.
+GitHub does not automatically redeliver failed deliveries, so manual or API-triggered redelivery is the only recovery path after an outage.

 Costs are negligible at board-event volumes: the Lambda free tier covers millions of invocations per month, and the only standing costs are CloudWatch log storage and the alarm.